 With over 10 years of experience in digital marketing for global travel brands, Andrew Hickey is an expert in running large online campaigns, increasing brand awareness, driving web traffic, supporting marketing initiatives, and increasing sales.
 Andrew’s advice has been sourced by Skift, National Geographic, The Wall Street Journal, BBC Travel, and both Facebook’s and Twitter’s Marketing blogs.
 Andrew currently is on the marketing team at Scott’s Cheap Flights and heads up their social media efforts.

-Mike &Anne Howard left on their honeymoon in January 2012 and never came home.
-Using Anne’s background as a national magazine editor and Mike’s as a digital marketing executive and photographer, they created HoneyTrek.com to chronicle their journey through 60+ countries across all 7 continents and to help more people mobilize their travel dreams.
-Their story as the “world’s longest honeymooners,” savvy tips, and engaging blog have been acclaimed by Lonely Planet, Washington Post, Condé Nast Traveler, Los Angeles Times, CBS This Morning, and more, including a Microsoft Windows TV commercial.
-Firm believers that love and travel make the world a better place, they continue to spread their message and know-how as Smithsonian speakers and National Geographic authors of Ultimate Journeys for Two.
-To write their next book they bought a vintage camper to explore North America in search of the continent’s best glamping experiences.
-Forty-thousand miles and 56 states and provinces later, they’ve finished the first-ever book on the topic, releasing Fall 2019 with Falcon Guides.
+Mike & Anne left on their honeymoon in January 2012…and never came home.
+Using Anne’s background as a national magazine editor and Mike’s as a digital marketing exec and photographer, they created HoneyTrek.com to chronicle their journey across all seven continents and to help people mobilize their travel dreams.
+Their story as the “World’s Longest Honeymooners,” savvy tips, and blog have been acclaimed by Lonely Planet, Washington Post, Condé Nast Traveler, AP, Los Angeles Times, CBS This Morning, and more—including a Microsoft TV commercial.
+Firm believers that love and travel make the world a better place, they seek to inspire others as Smithsonian speakers and National Geographic photographers and authors of Ultimate Journeys for Two.
+Their next book releases fall 2019.

 Johnny Jet has traveled over 100,000 miles a year since starting his newsletter in 1995 and has visited close to 100 countries.
 On his website, he writes about how to maximize your credit card points, how to find travel deals, cheap flights, and how to benefit from insightful travel tips.
 He has hosted a television special on The Travel Channel and was named one of Forbes’ Top 10 Travel Influencers.
 He writes for numerous publications including Forbes, Inc and Alaska Airlines in-flight magazine and appears every Saturday on Leo Laporte’s The Tech Guy Show talking about travel and technology.
 He travels the world with his wife Natalie DiScala and their son Jack.